Summer Funding

 REQUEST FOR PROPOSALS: PhD SUMMER RESEARCH FELLOWSHIP

-Eligibility is restricted to applicants who are:
+Eligibility is restricted to applicants who:

-• Pursuing a PhD
+• Are pursuing a PhD

-• Received UNM or UNMH funding in the Fall of 2024 or the Spring of 2025
+• Received UNM or UNMH funding in the Fall of 2025 or the Spring of 2026

 • In their 2nd – 5th year of the program and making normal progress:

-• 2nd year students have passed the Core and Econometrics exams
+• 2nd year students have passed the Core and Econometrics exams.

 • 3rd year students ideally will have completed their research requirement by the end of the spring semester.
 Students who have started on a well-defined research requirement project will also be eligible.

-• 5th year students will have completed at least one dissertation chapter and plan to go on the job market in the Fall
+• 5th year students will have completed at least one dissertation chapter and plan to go on the job market in the fall.

 Terms and deliverables: